Online Direct Debit Guide

 - What draw days you would like to play

 - Your payment details, including your bank name, account number and sort code.
 Payment must be from a UK or Isle of Man bank account.
 This information is only needed when you first set up a Direct Debit – we won't ask you for it again if you add play slips to your Direct Debit.

 You should make sure your numbers, draw days and payment details are correct before you confirm you want to play by Direct Debit (and make sure your numbers and draw days are correct when adding play slips).
 You should also note your Direct Debit start date.
-It takes about four weeks for your Direct Debit to be set up so if you'd like to buy tickets in the meantime, you can add funds to your account and buy tickets in the normal way.
+It takes about four weeks for your Direct Debit to be set up so if you'd like to buy tickets in the meantime, you can add funds to your Account and buy tickets in the normal way.

 We'll be in touch within a few days by email with information about your Direct Debit.
-Your payment schedule for the next 12 months is available in the Direct Debit section under 'Manage my account' in the 'My account' area.
+Your payment schedule for the next 12 months is available in the Direct Debit details section under ‘Manage my account’ in the 'My account' area.

 Changing and cancelling your Direct Debit play slips

 If you'd like to change your numbers or draw days or add or remove lines once your Direct Debit has been set up, simply sign in to your National Lottery account, delete your play slip and create a new one.